Scott Base and nearby McMurdo Station

 Built for Edmund Hillary’s Commonwealth Trans-Antarctic Expedition of 1955 – 58, Scott Base is a New Zealand research station named after Robert Falcon Scott.
 It is located on Ross Island, only about 5 km (3 miles) from McMurdo Station, Antarctica’s largest research facility.

-The Commonwealth Transantarctic Expedition was the first expedition that successfully crossed the Antarctic Continent via the South Pole.
-This was only the third expedition to reach the South Pole overland, after those of Amundsen and Scott in 1911 and 1912.
-One of the original buildings of the Commonwealth Transantarctic Expedition still stands at the station and is now an official historic site.
+Hillary’s Commonwealth Trans-Antarctic Expedition was the first overland trek to successfully cross the Antarctic Continent via the South Pole.
+It was also only the third expedition to reach the South Pole by land, following attempts by Amundsen and Scott in 1911 and 1912.
+One of the original buildings of the expedition still stands at Scott Base.

-Scott Base consists of interconnected green huts on a rocky slope close to the shore.
-It can accommodate up to 86 people in summer, but during winter there are only about 10 to 15 people on the base.
-The station is used for meteorological observations, higher atmospheric studies, aurora studies, and Earth studies, such as biology and climatology.
+Consisting of interconnected green huts on a rocky slope close to shore, Scott Base can accommodate over 80 people in summer.
+During the winter, there are only about 10 to 15 people working there.
+Scott Base is used for meteorological observations, higher atmospheric studies, aurora studies, and Earth studies, such as biology and climatology.